-Christina is Dr. Jillian Dougherty's technician.
-She started working at the Animal Center in April 2009.
+Christina has worked as both a technician and receptionist at the Animal Center since 2009.
 She moved to Helena in 2004 to attend Carroll College.
-She and her boyfriend are building their four-legged family which currently consists of three cats: Max, Penny, and Shiva.
+She and her boyfriend have two four-legged babies and a two-legged baby; Max, Penny, and Andrew.

 Amy is Dr. Liz Dagnall's technician.
 Amy has worked as a veterinary technician across the country for nearly three decades and she still loves every day of it.
 She currently lives with two cats, Jack and Ronda, and a spoiled rotten umbrella cockatoo named Ullr.
-Amy has been in Montana for two years now and believes she has finally found a home with us here at the Animal Center.
+Amy has been with us at the Animal Center since July 2016.

-Christine has worked as a part-time vet tech at the Animal Center for more than 15 years.
+Christine has worked as a part-time vet tech at the Animal Center since 1998.
 She completed veterinarian assistant school and went to Louisiana following Hurricane Katrina to work with abandoned animals.

 Draven has been with us since 2014.
 She has had a passion for animals ever since she could walk and it shows!
-Draven has a veritable menagerie at home consisting of four dogs: Maizy (pictured with Draven), Bella, Bommer, and Rufus, her cat Rudy, a ferret named Boxer, two turtles, several chickens, ducks, and Alberta the goose.
+Draven has a veritable menagerie at home consisting of three dogs: Bella, Bommer, and Rufus, her cat Rudy, a ferret named Pinstripe, a turtle, several chickens, ducks, three parakeets, two rabbits, Flame the lizard, and her pig Sirus.
 Draven is currently on the educational path to becoming a veterinarian.
-A student of Helena College, she one day hopes to own her own practice working with both domesticated animals and wildlife.
+A student of Carroll College, she one day hopes to own her own practice working with both domesticated animals and wildlife.

 Maria is a third generation Montanan, born and raised in Kalispell.
-She is a U of M alumni who has worked part time at the Animal Center for more than 6 years.
+She is a U of M alumni who has worked part time at the Animal Center since 2005.
 She has two cats, Rascal and Houdini.

 Kenzie became a part of our crew in August 2015.
-She is a versatile team member who works as both a receptionist and a technician.
+She is Dr. Leavitt's technician.
 In what little free time she has, Kenzie enjoys training horses and competing in barrel racing.
-She has two energetic dogs at home; MooShoo, a Siberian Husky, and Heinz, a German Shepherd.
+She has three energetic dogs at home; MooShoo, a Siberian Husky, and two German Shepherds named Heinz and Dara.